Krisztana/Climate-Change-and-its-consequences/README.md

 In conclusion, the analysis highlights the following key findings:

 * CO2 Emissions and Global Warming: A strong correlation was observed between CO2 emissions and global warming, indicating that the release of CO2 contributes to the increase in global temperatures.
-Historical data, including the industrial revolution, and the rise of coal-fired power stations, further support this correlation.
+Historical data, including the industrial revolution and the rise of coal-fired power stations, further support this correlation.

 * Global Warming and Natural Disasters: There is a notable correlation between global warming and the occurrence of storms and floods.
 As global temperatures rise, the frequency and intensity of these natural disasters tend to increase.